 Along the way, God sent men who would help to provide spiritual guidance for me.
 Apostle Perry Maples of Apostolic Deliverance Temple assisted in my foundation.
 Later, I accepted my call to ministry and was ordained while under the leadership of Dr. Stacy Spencer, pastor of New Direction Christian Church right here in Memphis, TN.

 My formative years were developed at New D in fulltime ministry.
 In the throws of outreach, evangelism and discipling young people, I had finally found my niche.
 For years, I served as a musician (Bass guitarist), then youth outreach worker who quickly turned Youth Pastor.
 Moving to Tampa, FL in 2008, I served as Youth Pastor and Outreach Specialist at the Potter’s House Consortium of Tampa, overseeing youth ministry K-12 as well as assisting to manage the boys and girls’ youth shelters.
 A short time after returning back to Memphis, I became Campus Pastor and lead a team to plant New Direction’s multi-site located in Holly Springs, MS. These experiences helped to seal my desire to shepherd the flock of God.
 I received my Bachelor of Science in Bible from Lancaster Bible College.
 One day I hope to lead a ministry that loves God passionately, reaches people vigorously and disciples them faithfully.

-I share 14 incredible years of marriage with my gorgeous wife and best friend, Tasha and the proud father of Myles, Elyse and Nolan Jones, and will be expecting our 4th child December of this year.
+I share 16 incredible years of marriage with my gorgeous wife and best friend, Tasha and the proud father of Myles, Elyse and Nolan Jones, and will be expecting our 4th child December of this year.
 It's a boy!